 Now we've seen what's available let's take a look at the future to see where cloud computing is headed.

-SLIDE: Cloud Computing Future.
+Cloud Computing Future.

 Cloud Computing is rapidly changing shape right now.

 In 5 or 10 years the landscape will be as different again as it was 5 years ago.

 Industries and consumers will be changed by how they interact with Cloud Services.